zhang-wangz/LeetCodeRating/README.md

-#### 🐒 插件说明
+#### 🐒 Plug-in description

 - Only where there is **weekly score data** will **display the score**, **if there is no**, **display the original difficulty**

 - If the interface has not changed, it is only because **corresponding data is not included**

 - All current data is from the project: https://zerotrac.github.io/leetcode_problem_rating/    <br/>
-  The original intention of the project design comes from Lingloo's video: https://www.bilibili.com/video/BV1rS4y1s721/ | 训练技巧，上分技巧 部分
+  The original intention of the project design comes from Lingloo's video: https://www.bilibili.com/video/BV1rS4y1s721/ | Training Tips, Top Score Tips Section

   - **ps: Only important updates are described～**